Last updated: 2026-04-20

-The 2024 Honda Civic scores 81/100 ("Excellent") with a complaint rate below the segment average.
-Data shows a dependable ownership experience across 5 recalls and 131 owner complaints.
+The 2024 Honda Civic scores 81/100 ("Excellent") with a complaint rate in line with the Sedan segment average.
+Data shows 5 recalls and 131 owner complaints on record.

 Recalls